This is Abhishek welcoming you to Engineers Rail- The number-one portal for all your engineering queries.

 - Impure water supply into the boiler can damage the working and efficiency of this boiler

-- The regular supply of feed water is needed to work properly
+- A regular supply of feed water is needed to work properly

 Application of Babcock and Wilcox Boiler-